Tama people

-The Tama are a non-Arab, African ethnic group of people who live in eastern Chad and western Sudan.
-They speak Tama, a Nilo-Saharan language.
-The population is 200,000–300,000 people and they practice Islam.
-Many Tama are subsistence farmers who live in permanent settlements and some raise livestock.
-In the civil war in Chad the Tama were involved in ethnic conflicts with the Zaghawa tribe.
+The Tama are an ethnic group living in eastern Chad and western Sudan.
+They speak Tama one of the early Yam sub clan in early Egypt, a Nilo-Saharan language.
+The population is 793,000 people, and they practice Islam.
+Many Tama are subsistence farmers and traders who live in permanent settlements, and some raise livestock.
+In the civil war in Chad, the Tama were involved in ethnic conflicts with the Zaghawa (Zagada/Zagawu) tribe.